james-moseti/CodeChronicle366/timer/README.md

 - Set a specific duration for the timer.
 - Start, pause, and reset the timer.
 - Display the remaining time in a user-friendly format.
-- Play a sound when the timer reaches zero.

 ## Usage